NHSDigital/digital-prevention-services-portfolio/app/events/winter-2025.md

 ## The Cube

-### 13:45 – RAVS

-Frankie Roberto and Matt Lucht
+### 13:45 – RAVS (Frankie Roberto and Matt Lucht)

-: Find out how to record a vaccination with RAVS in a live demonstration, and see how it has been improved in the past year.
+Find out how to record a vaccination with RAVS in a live demonstration, and see how it has been improved in the past year.

-### 14:10 – HomeTest
+### 14:10 – HomeTest (Matt Visser)

-Matt Visser

-: How we want to scale home testing: Changing lives from HIV to long-term condition management.
+How we want to scale home testing: Changing lives from HIV to long-term condition management.

 ### ==14:30 - Break==

-### 14:35 – Intro to Accessibility
+### 14:35 – Intro to Accessibility (?)

-???

-: ????
+????

-### 14:40 – NHS Lung Cancer Risk Check Online

-Michael Watson and Jules Fidler
+### 14:40 – NHS Lung Cancer Risk Check Online (Michael Watson and Jules Fidler)

-: Step into the shoes of a real NHS service user and experience the new NHS lung cancer risk check online.
+Step into the shoes of a real NHS service user and experience the new NHS lung cancer risk check online.
 Then tell us what works and what doesn’t!

-### 14:50 – Mavis

-Adam Maddison and Giulia Matrigiani
+### 14:50 – Mavis (Adam Maddison and Giulia Matrigiani)

-: See how Mavis helps the NHS vaccinate more children more easily.
+See how Mavis helps the NHS vaccinate more children more easily.

 ---

 ## Maple and Mulberry

-### 13:45 – ChildHealth
+### 13:45 – ChildHealth (Amy Glees)

-Amy Glees

-: Building healthier futures – the story and vision behind digital child health​
+Building healthier futures – the story and vision behind digital child health​

-### 14:00 – HPV
+### 14:00 – HPV (Adam Withers and team)

-Adam Withers (and team)

-: HPV Self-Testing: What can you expect to see in 2026?
+HPV Self-Testing: What can you expect to see in 2026?

-### 14:15 – NHS Health Check Online
+### 14:15 – NHS Health Check Online (Rob Bridgewater)

-Rob Bridgewater

-: Not everyone gets the same chance to prevent cardiovascular disease...
+Not everyone gets the same chance to prevent cardiovascular disease...

 ### ==14:30 - Break==

-### 14:35 – Interop / data​
+### 14:35 – Interop / data​ (Ben MacInnes)

-Ben MacInnes

-: Banishing batch and the drive for real time - what's the Imms API all about?
+Banishing batch and the drive for real time - what's the Imms API all about?

-### 14:50 – AI Health Coach
+### 14:50 – AI Health Coach (John Fisher)

-John Fisher

-: Exploring an AI Coach to establish long term behavioural change in prevention.
+Exploring an AI Coach to establish long term behavioural change in prevention.

 ---

 ## Beech & Cedar

-### 13:45 – Intro to Accessibility ​
+### 13:45 – Intro to Accessibility ​(?)

-???

-: ????
+????

-### 13:50 – BoxWave​
+### 13:50 – BoxWave​ (Harry & Joe Freeman)

-Harry & Joe Freeman

-: Join us for a thought-provoking conversation on behavioural change – BoxWave work with kids struggling with confidence, weight, motivation or bullying.
+Join us for a thought-provoking conversation on behavioural change – BoxWave work with kids struggling with confidence, weight, motivation or bullying.

 ### ==14:30 - Break==